pbouda/peterbouda.eu/content/parsing-wikipedia-dumps-and-converting-to-iso-24612-graf-xml.md

-This will write a set of GrAF files that you can read and query with the [graf-python](http://media.cidles.eu/poio/graf-python/) library or with any of the [tools or connectors](http://www.anc.org/software/) that where developed at the American National Corpus to work with their GrAF-XML corpus files.
+This will write a set of GrAF files that you can read and query with the [graf-python](http://media.cidles.eu/poio/graf-python/) library or with any of the [tools and connectors](http://www.anc.org/software/) that were developed at the American National Corpus to work with their GrAF-XML corpus files.